-- Selection of control groups and time points to collect samples should be optimal.
+- The selection of control groups and time points to collect samples should be optimal.

 - The design strategies should minimize variability and maximize information.

-To understand design, developments, and statistical validation of in vivo bioassay in more details, reach out to us at https://www.veedacr.com/ .
+To understand the design, developments, and statistical validation of in vivo bioassay in more detail, reach out to us at https://www.veedacr.com.
 One can also read the guidelines mentioned by NIH by visiting the link:

 - A. Little, “Essentials in Bioassay Development,” BioPharm International 32 (11) 2019

 - Padmalayam, Ph.D., Assay development in drug discovery

 - Zwierzyna M, Overington JP (2017) Classification and analysis of a large collection of in vivo bioassay descriptions.
 PLoS Comput Biol13(7): e1005641. https://doi.org/10.1371/journal.pcbi.1005641

 - White JR, Abodeely M, Ahmed S, Debauve G, Johnson E, Meyer DM, Mozier NM, Naumer M, Pepe A, Qahwash I, Rocnik E, Smith JG, Stokes ES, Talbot JJ, Wong PY.
 Best practices in bioassay development to support registration of biopharmaceuticals.
 Biotechniques.
 2019 Sep;67(3):126-137. doi: 10.2144/btn-2019-0031.
 Epub 2019 Aug 5.
 PMID: 31379198.